classdojo/policies/terms.md

 ## Privacy

-Your privacy is extremely important to us, and we take great care to limit what we collect, and how we use it, and to enable you to understand our policies.
+Your privacy is extremely important to us, and we take great care to limit what we collect and how we use it, and to enable you to understand our policies.
 Please read our Privacy Policy which explains how we treat your personal information and protect your privacy when you use our Service.
-By using our Service, you agree that ClassDojo can use such data in accordance with our privacy policies.
+By using our Service, you agree that ClassDojo can use such data in accordance with our Privacy Policy.

 > Basically,
 >
-> You should read our Privacy Policy, which outlines our practices towards handling any personal information that you may provide us.
+> Have a read of our Privacy Policy, which outlines our practices towards handling any personal information that you may provide us.

 ## Additional Terms by User Type

 a. **Students**: if you are a student accessing the Service at the invitation of a teacher or other school official, the following terms apply to you.

 	i.
-Only those students who have been invited by their teacher, school, or district may use the Service.
+Only students who have been invited by their teacher, school, or district may use the Service.
 You may not access or use the Service unless you are invited by a teacher, school, or district who is authorized to give you access to the Service.

 	ii.
 We request minimal personal information to be provided from students to enable use of the Service: username, password, and age or date or birth.
-If you are under thirteen, we also collect your parent’s email address so that we can provide notice or obtain consent for you to use the Service.
+If you are under 13 years of age, we also collect your parent’s email address so that we can provide notice or obtain consent for you to use the Service.
 If you are a student, please do not provide any personal information about yourself to us, other than what we request from you when you are able to sign up for the Service.

 	iii.
 The Children’s Online Privacy Protection Act (“COPPA”) prohibits online service providers from knowingly collecting personally identifiable information from children under 13 years of age without verifiable parental consent or notice as applicable (“Consent”).
 Children under the age of 13 are prohibited from using certain features of the Service without Consent.
 For that reason, the signup flow for the Service requests the age of each new student user.
 By registering, you promise that you provided your real age during your signup, and you are either (a) over the age of 13 or (b) you gave us your parent or legal guardian’s actual and current email address, and that any response sent to Company in response comes from your parent or legal guardian.

 > Basically,
 >
-> **Students**: if you want to create a ClassDojo account, you must be invited by a teacher.
+> **Students**: if you want to create a ClassDojo account and connect it with a class, you must be invited by a teacher.
 If you’re under 13, you have to get your parent’s permission.
-> We collect minimal information from students to provide them with the ClassDojo service – usually just a username, password and age.
+> We collect minimal information from students to provide them with the ClassDojo service – usually just a username, password and their age (and a parent’s email address to ask for Consent when applicable).

-b. **Teachers**: if you are a teacher, aide, or other similar personnel accessing the Service, on behalf of a school, school district, or other similar educational institution (the "Institution"), the following terms apply to you:
+b. **Teachers**: if you are a teacher, aide, or other similar personnel accessing the Service on behalf of a school, school district, or other similar educational institution (the "Institution"), the following terms apply to you:

 	i.
 You agree that you are acting on behalf of (or have permission from) your Institution to enter into this Agreement and to use the Service as part of your curriculum.